tad/react-blog-client/README.md

 ## React-based blogging client

 ## Notes:
-Streak Day 15
+Streak Day 16
-December 29, 2015 - Making a pass through code for ES6 cleanup.
+December 30, 2015 - Added a redux data store and now reading blog title from there.
+Will eventually read all blog state from redux.
+Will abstract away data collection.

 Currently only generating static content while I experiment and build out the react components and design that I want to move forward with.